-Their hands are often deeply lined from decades of work, permanently stained as bright as bluebirds from the repetition of tinting the indigo cloth over the years.
+Their hands are often deeply lined from decades of work, permanently stained as bright as bluebirds from the repetition of dyeing the indigo cloth over the years.

 After a communal meal of sticky white rice and stir-fried vegetables, the women go back to their color baths.
-Their background music is that of a rural village: children at play, livestock shuffing down the dirt paths, roosters crowing.
-The smallest children, still too young to wander of with their brothers and sisters, peer with curiosity around the skirts of their grandmothers into the frothy vats of blue.
+Their background music is that of a rural village: children at play, livestock shuffling down the dirt paths, roosters crowing.
+The smallest children, still too young to wander off with their brothers and sisters, peer with curiosity around the skirts of their grandmothers into the frothy vats of blue indigo.

-The traditional handspun clothing that the H’Mông wear for special occasions and, in some villages, daily life, is tinted a blue that is so dark it becomes black.
+The traditional handspun clothing that the H’Mông ethnic group wears for special occasions and, in some villages, daily life, is tinted an indigo blue that is so dark it becomes black.
 The method—dyeing, hanging, and drying—must be repeated twice a day for one month to achieve this color.
-Depending on the subgroup of the H’Mông—Black H’Mông, Flower H’Mông, Striped H’Mông, Red H’Mông etc.—the cloth used on the women’s garments is then embroidered with bright stitching while the men’s clothing is left simple and somber.
+Depending on the subgroup of the H’Mông—Black H’Mông, Flower H’Mông, Striped H’Mông, Red H’Mông etc.—the cloth used on the women’s garments is then embroidered with bright stitching while the men’s clothing is left simple and somber

 High up in the hills above Sapa, the tribes still make the traditional dye out of the leaves of the indigo plant that are indigenous to Vietnam.

-In some of the rural villages where indigo dye has traditionally been harvested, the techniques for how to craft the traditional tribal costumes are not being passed down to younger generations.
+In some of the ethnic group’s rural villages, where indigo dye has traditionally been harvested, the techniques for how to craft the traditional trib al costumes are not being passed down to younger generations.
 In some cases, the entirety of the knowledge is held in the minds and hands of the eldest women in the communities, many over the age of 80-years-old.

-When I first visited the H’Mông in North Vietnam, I was inspired like many before me to photograph them because of the otherworldly finery of their garments and headdresses in contrast with the rural world surrounding them.
-Now, I’ve returned close to a dozen times to the different villages in the area, each time with a purpose in mind – to document the tribes, their traditional crafting techniques and to honor their heritage.
+When I first visited the H’Mông ethnic group in North Vietnam, I was inspired like many before me to photograph them because of the otherworldly finery of their garments and headdresses in contrast with the rural world surrounding them.
+Now, I’ve returned close to a dozen times to the different villages in the area, each time with a purpose in mind – to document the ethnic groups of Vietnam, their traditional crafting techniques and to honor their heritage.